 Note: I am not a doctor, herbalist, aromatherapist or chemist.
 I am just an everyday mom trying to figure out how to live naturally.
 This recipe is one that works for myself and my family.
 Please consult your doctor before using any diy recipe or essential oils to confirm that they are safe for you.
 This holds especially important if you are currently pregnant.

-And while this DIY shower melts work wonders for stuffy noses, don’t forget to have some homemade cough drops on hand for scratchy throats too!
+And while this DIY shower melts recipe work wonders for stuffy noses, don’t forget to have some homemade cough drops on hand for scratchy throats too!

 Disclaimer: I am not an essential oil specialist, aromatherapist, or doctor.
 I use this blend for myself and my own health.
 Please consult your physician before using essential oils (even aromatically).
 Please consult with your doctor on the essential oils before using as some oils can work against certain medications or conditions (like pregnancy and with kids).